ilokesto/caro-kann/README.md

 });
 ```

-useStore is a custom hook that return `[store setStore]` tuple just like useState in React.js.
+useStore is a custom hook that return `[value, setValue]` tuple just like useState in React.js.

 ```tsx
 function Comp() {